Putting the pedagogy back into technology (or why zoom isn’t enough)

 So the idea of, HOW2s is to support educators in meeting the learning needs of students.
 And if we go back into the app, we can take a look at how the app helps you do that.
 So.
 In the model, we talked about, the need for educators to identify what are the barriers that are preventing curriculum access.
 One of the things we’ve done on the app is to organise the how-to’s by the everyday Barriers to progress that educators come across.
 Initially, when we put the app together, we organised them by teaching strategies.
 When I talk to teacher training universities, they all look at these strategies but what they may not do is drill down to a level of precision, a concrete example, if you like, of what the strategy looks like depicted step-by-step as specific techniques?

 So as I scroll through, see if you can connect to a barrier.
 The idea is that once you connect to a barrier that’s familiar to you, you can start thinking about, well, how can I start meeting those needs?
-You can, as we look through the techniques, also see that we’ve begun to integrate, online versions of techniques into the primary collection.
 And the idea is that educators can learn new techniques at their own pace whenever they want to.

 Organisations also use the content of the app to run workshops and add detail and precision to a host of other professional learning activities.